wandb/rag/rag-tutor/src/relay_service/instructions.md

     - Use `AskExpert` or `ReadPage` tool to gather information
     - Provide clear yet concise explanation
     - Follow up with a related question if needed.
+    - Use the `AddMemory` tool to store the information for future reference.

    For URLs:
     - Acknowledge that you will look into the URL